canonical/packer-maas/vmware-esxi/README.md

 ```

 ## Requirements
-VMware ESXi has a specific set of [hardware requirements](https://www.vmware.com/resources/compatibility/search.php) which are more stringent then MAAS.
+VMware ESXi has a specific set of [hardware requirements](https://www.vmware.com/resources/compatibility/search.php) which are more stringent than MAAS.

 The machine building the deployment image must be a GNU/Linux host with a dual core x86_64 processor supporting hardware virtualization with at least 4GB of RAM and 10GB of disk space available.
 Additionally the qemu-kvm and qemu-utils packages must be installed on the build system.